 MARTIN: So you got to be that.
 Right?

 MARTIN: Yeah.
 Good for that.
 Jason Mott is the author of "The Returned."
 The book has been turned into a television show, "Resurrection," which premieres this Sunday on ABC.
-And he was kind enough to join us from NPR member station WHQR, which is in Wilmington, North Carolina.
+And he was kind enough to join us from NPR member station WHQR, which is in Wilmington, N.C.
 Jason Mott, congratulations once again on everything that's come to pass.
 And thanks so much for joining us.

 MOTT: Thank you very much for having me.
 Transcript provided by NPR, Copyright NPR.